mohitshyoran/Notes/Design Patterns/README.md

 ## Observer Pattern
-A behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to an object. \
+lets you define a subscription mechanism to notify multiple objects about any events that happen to an object. \
 ***use case:*** update change in score to Score Display and Predictor.
 ```java
 class CricketData{